Bud Philbrook, JD

-Pam first served on Global Volunteer’s Turkey Program in 1997, and followed the next year in China.
+Pam first served on Global Volunteer’s China Program in 1998.
 She completed Global Volunteers Team Leader Training, and began leading teams in 2000.
-She has lead just under 50 teams to nearly all our partner communities.
+She has led nearly 70 teams to nearly all our partner communities.
 Pam earned a Masters Degree in Clinical Social Work, and has been in private practice doing long-term psychotherapy for more than 40 years.
 She has served on boards for abused children, counseled patients with HIV, and participated in early research on death and dying.
 With all this, she says her " best job in the whole world is being a grandmother to my five grandchildren...ages 5 to 16."

-Barb DeGroot worked for ten years as media relations manager for Global Volunteers and led teams in Costa Rica, Ecuador, Peru, Italy, South Africa, Vietnam and the United States.
-She has also served on Global Volunteers program in Greece, Poland, Romania and China.
-A native Minnesotan, she received a Bachelor‘s Degree in Latin American Area Studies at the University of Minnesota, where she is currently pursuing a Master’s Degree in strategic communications.
-She currently is a Public Relations Specialist at the Minnesota Landscape Arboretum.
+Barb worked for ten years as media relations manager for Global Volunteers and led teams in Costa Rica, Ecuador, Peru, Italy, South Africa, Vietnam and the United States.
+She has also served as a team member in Greece, Poland, Romania and China.
+A native Minnesotan, she received a Bachelor‘s Degree in Latin American Area Studies and, most recently, a Master’s Degree in strategic communications, both from the University of Minnesota.
+She recently retired from the Minnesota Landscape Arboretum where she was a Public Relations Specialist.

 Gail first participated on a Global Volunteers Tanzania Service Program in 1990.
 "I was doing contract work at that time," she recalled.
 "I wanted to do something meaninful, and that program exceeded my expectations.
 She served on a Poland Service Program, completed Global Volunteers Team Leader Training, and has led more than 15 teams to Poland, India, Greece, Tanzania, Indonesia, Costa Rica, Montana, Hawaii and Oklahoma.
 Gail is a marketing and capital consultant and a Realtor in Minnesota and Wisconsin.